Bloody Hell

 Old Draft, New Beginning

-Years later, when I left corporate life to write full-time, I combed through my folder of 100+ story ideas.
-I rediscovered “Turning Mimi” and realized the bones were still there: a story about ambition, power, and the quiet cost of control.
+Years later, when I left corporate life to write full-time, I combed through my folder of 100+ story ideas and rediscovered “Turning Mimi.”
+The bones were still there: a story about ambition, power, and the quiet cost of control.

 But the vampire, of course, had to go.

-So, once again, I wrote the story as a screenplay to make sure it held together.
+So, once again, I wrote the story as a screenplay called Betting the Pharma to make sure it held together.
 It did.

 Voice and Perspective

 I’d always wanted to write about the power games I witnessed in Corporate America.
-The screenplay provided the framework for the story, but turning it into a novel meant tackling the fundamental question: whose perspective would it be told from?
+The screenplay provided the framework for the story, but turning it into a novel meant answering a big question: whose perspective would it be told from?

-The CEO?
-Tempting—but at the start of the book, he’s not exactly someone whose skin I’d want to crawl into.
-So I couldn’t expect the reader to want that either.
+Skyler, the CEO was tempting—but at the start of the book, he’s not someone I’d want to crawl inside.
+I couldn’t expect the reader to want that either.

-Instead, I chose a different lens—someone close enough to power to see its inner workings, but with just enough distance to watch it unravel.
+Instead, I chose a different lens: Skyler’s bodyguard.
+Someone close enough to power to see how it operates, but distant enough to watch it unravel.
 The result?
-Fewer speeches, more danger—and the perfect vantage point to watch control fall apart.
+Fewer speeches, more danger—and the perfect vantage point to witness control fall apart.

 Close-up of a laboratory pipette dispensing pink liquid into a tray of transparent plastic test tubes, representing scientific research or medical testing